When it comes to choosing the right VPN provider, be sure to check all the best ones first before committing

 On server count, VeePN performs relatively well.
-The headline figure of over 2,500 servers is impressive, and right up there with NordVPN or ExpressVPN.
-But these servers aren’t evenly spread across the world.
-There are actually 50 locations, in 42 countries – meaning that large chunks of the world have zero coverage, while some places arguably receive too much.
+The headline figure of over 2600 servers is impressive, but not up there with NordVPN or ExpressVPN yet.
+Also, these servers aren’t evenly spread across the world.
+There are actually 50 locations in 40+ countries, meaning that large chunks of the world have zero coverage, while some places arguably receive too much.

 Over 2,200 of the total server count can be found in Europe and the USA, which tells you all you need to know about whether VeePN will suit Asian, African, Australian, or South American users.

 VeePN also promises 99.9% uptime, which is (suspiciously) good.
 However, VeePN isn’t clear about how these servers are managed.
 Ideally, VPNs would manage their own server portfolios and ensure that they were properly secured and maintained.
 VeePN doesn’t state this, just reporting that the company is “investing in our servers”.
 This could mean renting space on third parties or buying specialist capacity.
 It’s very unclear.

 VeePN users can download app versions for the following platforms: